How does the United Nations respond to illegal wildlife poaching and trafficking?

 Selected UN Publications

-UN documents and publications on illicit trade and wildlife can be found by searching UNBISnet, the Dag Hammarskjöld Library's catalogue.
+UN documents and publications on illicit trade and wildlife can be found by searching the UN Digital Library.
 Relevant subject terms: wildlife, wildlife conservation, illicit traffic.

 - UNEP Perspectives: Illicit Wildlife Trafficking: An Environmental, Economic and Issue - This publication series will present views from Major Groups and Stakeholders of Civil Society on global environmental issues and themes that are relevant to them and UNEP.